emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 .. _emcc-clear-ports:

 ``--clear-ports``
-	Manually clears the local copies and builds of projects from the Emscripten Ports repos (sdl2, etc.)
+	Manually clears the local copies of ports from the Emscripten Ports repos (sdl2, etc.).
+This also clears the cache, to remove their builds.

 	You should only need to do this if a problem happens and you want all ports that you use to be downloaded and built from scratch.
 After this operation is complete, this process will exit.